 A patterned sheet can be easily upcycled into a tablecloth for a pretty finish that reduces your home’s carbon footprint.
 Start by washing and ironing the sheet to ensure it’s clean and wrinkle-free.
 Measure your table’s dimensions and cut the sheet to the desired size, leaving a few extra inches for overhang if you prefer.
 You can use a larger sheet for your kitchen table, and even a smaller sheet can be reused as a covering for a decorative side table.

-If the sheet has a hem, you can use it as the tablecloth’s edge; otherwise, you can fold the edges and hem them to create a neat finish.
 For added flair, consider using fabric paint, stencils, or fabric markers to create patterns or designs on the tablecloth.
+Or even take steps to dye the bedsheet entirely.
 Once your DIY touches are complete, lay the repurposed sheet over your table, and you have a beautiful, eco-friendly tablecloth that adds a touch of personality and sustainability to your dining space.

-DIY Ironing Board Cover
+Make a Ironing Board Cover

-Give your ironing board a fresh look by creating a new cover!
-If the old cover has lost its vibrant colors and gained some stains, it’s time for a change.
-No need to worry about spending money on a replacement.
 Just repurpose an old fitted sheet to make a new and stylish cover for your ironing board.
 It’s a simple and budget-friendly way to keep it looking clean and attractive while making the most of what you already have.

 Braid a Handmade Dog Toy